Getting started

 This is enough to generate a real quote without typing anything.

-3. Add your first customer
+4. Add your first customer

 Open /customers → New customer.
 Fill in company name, billing address, VAT ID if you have it.
 This record becomes the header of every future quote.
+If the customer prefers a different language than your operator UI, set their preferredLanguage here — every PDF, share link, email and (later) public-IT Assessment invite to them will use it.

 6. Generate a quote